Eve Whittle

-Evelyn "Eve" Whittle (born August 5, 1967) is an American actress and child psychologist best known for her TV role of the earnest and enthusiastic airport supervisor/technician Brenda Blue on the PBS Kids live action/CGI animated cartoon series Jay Jay the Jet Plane.
+Evelyn "Eve" Whittle (born August 5, 1967) is an American actress and child psychologist best known for her TV role of the earnest and enthusiastic airport supervisor/technician Brenda Blue on the PBS Kids live action/CGI series Jay Jay the Jet Plane.
 Brenda is noted for her formulaic enunciation of words.

 Biography

 Whittle is a program director for Kids on Stage, a Los Angeles-based theatrical program for children— it is her blue jumpsuit-clad character on Jay Jay that has made her a household name with pre-schoolers (and their parents).
 She is known for her crisp manner of speaking to the talking airplanes, and this makes Whittle—who uses her married name, Evelyn Whittle Keller, when not acting—an intriguing counterpoint to the childlike talking planes.

 Eve is known for her ability to whistle in strange and haunting ways.
 In Jay Jay's Mysteries, Eve uses her own whistling as a special effect.

 Eve Whittle is a graduate of Roanoke College (BA) and Antioch University (MA).
 She lives in Culver City, California.